a_skyline2

 1950

 The school opened to serve the Belle Vale ‘prefab’ estate, which was built to house those bombed out during the war, and young families.
 The first Head was (Mrs?
 Mr?
 GORE, Deputy Head Miss Alice HOWARD.
 Mr WALLARD later became Head.
 I understand that Paul and Mike McCARTNEY attended this school for a time, when the family lived in Speke.
 The school was eventually adapted to support children with hearing difficulties.
-Closed in the early 1990s.
+Closed in 1997.

 King David High School and Primary

-Childwall Rd Beaclair Drive
+Childwall Rd Beauclair Drive

 1957 1964